| Texas

 having the nation's largest highway system overall, Texas also has more

 Interstate mileage than any other state.
-There are 16 different
+There are now 19 numbered

-through Dallas and I-35W through Ft.
-Worth (one of only two such forks
+through Dallas and I‑35W through Ft.
+Worth.
+I‑69 is split

 Mexico border in El Paso.

-Texas were generally developed along existing US and State
+Texas were generally built by upgrading existing US or State

 highways.
 I-45 replaced US 75, I-35 replaced US 81, and I-40